 Not just profit—purpose

 To address widening inequities, businesses need to identify and clearly communicate their purpose—the positive impact they make on the world that goes beyond financial success.
 And they should consistently and genuinely report progress toward those goals.
-Focusing solely on the “E” category of Environmental, Social, and Governance performance will not be enough—strong performance in the “S” category is vital.
+Focussing solely on the “E” category of Environmental, Social, and Governance performance will not be enough—strong performance in the “S” category is vital.

 Applying an equity lens

 Adapting to the changing climate will require healthy, just, and well-functioning societies.
-Climate action needs to be viewed through the lenses of social, economic, and racial equity.
+Climate action needs to be viewed through the lenses of social, economic and racial equity.
 Being aligned on equity can stimulate further investment.
 Looking at the four goals and the COP26 presidency schedule, “Adaptation and Loss and Damage Day” covers “resilient communities and vulnerable people and regions.”
-Other “Green Zone” programs offer opportunities to discuss gender, global south and indigenous peoples: opportunities for equity to become a real and substantial priority rather than just a factor in these conversations.
+Other “Green Zone” programmes offer opportunities to discuss gender, global south and indigenous peoples: opportunities for equity to become a real and substantial priority rather than just a factor in these conversations.

 Ultimately, the climate crisis cannot be solved without unprecedented global coordination: the world’s major institutions across business, government, and civil society taking action together.
-Check back in the coming days and weeks for analysis of the progress made on incentivizing sustainable investment and enabling a just transition—and the potential next steps for business leaders.
+Check back in the coming days and weeks for analysis of the progress made on incentivising sustainable investment and enabling a just transition—and the potential next steps for business leaders.

 Deloitte refers to one or more of Deloitte Touche Tohmatsu Limited (“DTTL”), its global network of member firms, and their related entities (collectively, the “Deloitte organization”).
 DTTL (also referred to as “Deloitte Global”) and each of its member firms and related entities are legally separate and independent entities, which cannot obligate or bind each other in respect of third parties.
 DTTL and each DTTL member firm and related entity is liable only for its own acts and omissions, and not those of each other.
 DTTL does not provide services to clients.
 Please see www.deloitte.com/about to learn more.